Simpli-Code/Philosophers/README.md

 • Each philosopher should be a thread.

 • There is one chopstick between each pair of philosophers.
-Therefore, if there are several philosophers, each philosopher has a Chopstick on their left side and a Chopstick on their right side.
+Therefore, if there are several philosophers, each philosopher has one Chopstick on their left side and one Chopstick on their right side.
 If there is only one philosopher, there should be only one Chopstick on the table.

-• To prevent philosophers from duplicating Chopstick, you should protect the Chopstick state with a mutex for each of them.
+• To prevent philosophers from duplicating Chopsticks, you should protect the Chopsticks state with a mutex for each of them.

 # 🛠️ Usage